27/05/2011 - Clear evidence that cell phone use increases the incidence of head cancers

 There are plenty of good, peer-reviewed, scientific reports in the literature showing evidence of biological effects that are likely to lead to adverse effects on health and well-being.

-We have prepared a list of 150 selected studies as a XLS spreadsheet, also as html, with main authors, title, journal and PubMed hyperlinks so that you can easily go and see the details.
+We have prepared a list of 150 selected studies as a XLS spreadsheet, also as a web page, with main authors, title, journal and PubMed hyperlinks so that you can easily go and see the details.
 These are all concerned with exposure to mobile phone signals at specific absorption rates (SARs) below the 2 W/kg level that is set as the maximum allowed from a mobile phone handset in Europe.
 Yet in 2009 the EC's SCENIHR working group still concluded that there was no need for any precautionary action such as specific advice for children's use of mobile phones, though they did call for more research.

 The WHO's International Agency for Research on Cancer (IARC) is meeting in Lyon this week (24-31 May 2011) to decided what, if any, classification to give RF/microwave exposure.
 On Tuesday the Director of IARC, Dr Christopher Wild, gave an excellent welcome speech to members.
 Let us hope that the meeting deliberations and outcome will live up to these stated ideals.